cloudant/sync-android/doc/query.md

 These indexes are persistent across application restarts as they are saved to disk.
 They are kept up to date as documents change; there's no need to call the `createJsonIndex` or `createTextIndex` method each time your applications starts, though there is no harm in doing so.

-The first argument, `fieldNames` is a list of fields to put into the index.
+The first argument, `fields` is a list of fields to put into the index.
 The second argument, `indexName` is a name for the index.
 This is used to delete indexes at a later stage and appears when you list the indexes in the database; `indexName` is optional - if `null` is specified then a name will be generated.
 For TEXT indexes, `tokenizer` specifies the SQLite FTS tokenizer to use.

 A field can appear in more than one index.
 The query engine will select an appropriate index to use for a given query.
 However, the more indexes you have, the more disk space they will use and the greater the overhead in keeping them up to date.